Who We Are

 Prior to this, Bryn was the Commercial Director of the Lowry Centre in Greater Manchester.
 Bryn was part of a new senior management team that was brought in to turn the operation around.
 Within 18 months he had improved the bottom line of the operation by over £500k.

 As Head of Visitor Services at the Science Museum in London Bryn was an integral part of the management team that turned around the operations to become known as setting the benchmark for customer service within the heritage industry.
-During this period the Museum won the ETB’s ‘Visitor Attraction of the Year Award,’ two customer charter marks, the Design Week Annual Awards and he improved the commercial performance of the areas he led by over 60%.
+During this period the Museum won the ETB’s ‘Visitor Attraction of the Year Award,’ two customer charter marks, the Design Week Annual Awards.
+He improved the commercial performance of the areas he led by over 60% and customer satisfaction ratings at this 1.4m to 1.8m visitor charging world class attraction never fell below 94%.
 Bryn went on to project lead all the commercial and customer service elements of the Wellcome Wing, a £50m extension to the Science Museum.

 Prior to the Science Museum Bryn had an outstanding track record in sport and leisure management.
 His most notable achievements included as the Leisure Contracts Manager for Swansea Leisure Services turning around the in-house operation and improving the bottom line by over £500k in 12 months.
 Prior to this Bryn held a variety of management roles for York Leisure Services setting up and managing leisure and community centres.
 During this period he was integral to the department and its facilities winning several major regional and national sports management awards.

-Bryn has a Masters Degree in Commercial Sport Administration from Kent State Univ’, Ohio and a BA Hons degree in Leisure Management from St John’s College, York.
-Bryn attended the Disney Quality Management Training Course in ‘Disney World’ Florida, is a Corporate Member of the Museums Association and attended the Ashridge leadership Development Programme.
+Bryn has a Masters Degree in Sport Administration from Kent State Univ’, Ohio and a BA Hons degree in Leisure Management from St John’s College, York.
+Bryn attended the Disney Quality Management Training Course in ‘Disney World’ Florida and the Ashridge leadership Development Programme.
+He is a member of the Museums Association and BJA are an associate supplier of the Association of Independent Museums.

 Graham has over 35 years’ experience in the leisure management industry with over 30 years having been at a senior management level.